sarietta/theoputer-blog/content/posts/clock.md

 \end{align*}
 $$

-It's worth nothing that the max frequency is only theoretical in this case.
+It's worth noting that the max frequency is only theoretical in this case.
 The 555 timer can only oscillate so fast due to the switching speeds of the internal components, so in practice this just let's us hit the max frequency of the specific 555 timer chip we use.
 In the